Skip to Main Content

 Probably the easiest way to locate information on a jurisdictional scan is to do a Google search for: "jurisdictional scan" (include quotes around phrase to ensure Google searches for these words in this EXACT order).
 You will get a variety of results of scans from different sectors.

-If you want to focus on jurisdictional scans coming out of child and youth care, you could add those terms to your search.
+If you want to focus on jurisdictional scans coming out of child and youth care, you could add additional relevant terms to your search.

 Or, if you want to focus on jurisdictional scans coming out of government, you can use the advanced Google search feature to limit your search to websites coming out of particular domains.
 For example, if I want examples coming from the BC government, I would type this at the end of my Google search: site:.bc.ca